-In 2023 IPO schools continued to provide discounts on tuition and fees, reasonable payment and installment arrangements, and implemented other policies to help students and their parents in the payment of their tuition fees to help ensure that students will continue their studies despite financial difficulties.
+In 2024, IPO schools continued to provide discounts on tuition and fees, reasonable payment and installment arrangements, and implemented other policies to help students and their parents in the payment of their tuition fees to help ensure that students will continue their studies despite financial difficulties.

-IPO's achievements in graduating students who are ready for further education or for work can also be seen in the graduates' high employment rate.
-In 2023, IPO schools produced a total of 8,316 graduates in senior high school, undergraduate, and post-graduate.
-72% of the colleges graduates from IPO schools received job offers within 120 days of graduation which is 10% higher that the previous year's figure, with 18% receiving offers from multinational companies or from companies abroad.
+IPO's achievement in graduating students who are ready for work or for future studies is evident in the graduates' high employment rate.
+In 2024, IPO schools produced a total of 6762 graduates in senior high school, undergraduate, and post-graduate programs.
+65% of the colleges graduates from IPO schools received job offers within 120 days of graduation with 7% receiving offers from multinational companies or from companies abroad.
 These graduates eventually become productive members of society.
 Aside from their individual benefit of earning a higher salary versus a non-graduate, graduates contribute more to economies through direct spending and taxes.

 Aside from scholarships, providing affordable quality education that is accessible to lower income level segments is also embedded in the business model of some IPO schools.
 APEC Schools (which was merged with National Teachers College in the 3rd quarter of 2023) is a chain of private high schools offering affordable education from Grades 7 to 12, with the goal of preparing its graduates for immediate employment or to pursue higher education.
 It has managed to do this even while offering a tuition fee rate that is relatively lower compared to other private high schools since its establishment in 2012.
-In 2023, APEC Schools had enrolled students across all campuses, 20% of which belong to lower C (C2) segment, and 74% from D and E segments (with monthly household income of ₱24,999 and below).
-The school also provided ₱ 11,805,735 in scholarships (excluding discounts, e.g., employee benefit, family discount, etc.) to about 277 students.